Chronic Pain and Depression: Why They Occur Together and How Ketamine Addresses Both

 How Ketamine Addresses Pain and Depression Simultaneously

-Ketamine's mechanism of action is uniquely positioned to disrupt the pain-depression cycle at multiple points.
-Here's how, as explored in more detail on our page about how ketamine works.
+Ketamine's mechanism is uniquely positioned to disrupt the pain-depression cycle at multiple points.
+The deeper version of this is on our page about how ketamine works.

 NMDA Receptor Antagonism: Turning Down Pain Amplification

-Ketamine blocks NMDA receptors — a specific type of glutamate receptor that plays a central role in central sensitization.
-By reducing excessive NMDA receptor activity, ketamine can:
+Ketamine blocks NMDA receptors, a specific type of glutamate receptor that plays a central role in central sensitization.
+By reducing excessive NMDA receptor activity, ketamine can interrupt the "wind-up" phenomenon in which pain signals become progressively amplified, reduce allodynia and hyperalgesia, and decrease the neuronal hyperexcitability that sustains chronic pain states.

 This is why ketamine has been used in pain medicine for decades, long before its antidepressant properties were discovered.
-Anesthesiologists and pain specialists have relied on sub-anesthetic ketamine to manage complex pain conditions including neuropathic pain, complex regional pain syndrome (CRPS), fibromyalgia, and chronic migraines.
+Anesthesiologists and pain specialists have relied on sub-anesthetic ketamine to manage complex pain conditions including neuropathic pain, complex regional pain syndrome, fibromyalgia, and chronic migraines.

 Glutamate Modulation: Resetting Mood Circuits

-This process can produce noticeable mood improvement within hours to days, compared to the weeks or months required for traditional antidepressants.
-For patients trapped in the pain-depression cycle, this rapid relief can be transformative.
+The process can produce noticeable mood improvement within hours to days, compared to the weeks or months required for traditional antidepressants.
+For patients trapped in the pain-depression cycle, that rapid relief can be transformative.

 Neuroplasticity: Building New Pathways